ayushrajdahal/academic/_portfolio/portfolio-5-sentiment.md

 **Sentiment Analysis of Nepali Tweets using state-of-the-art Machine Learning models**

-This was a Notebook I made for [Project Sanjal](https://www.sanzal.com), demonstrating my approach for classifying sentiments of Non-English Tweets.
+This was a Notebook I made for <a href="https://www.sanzal.com" target="_blank">Project Sanzal</a> where I demonstrated my approach of classifying Sentiments of Non-English Tweets - which was later used in the project.

-What I have done in the Notebook:
+**What I have done in this Notebook:**

 - Fetched tweets using the Twitter API
 - Preprocessed each tweet's text (removed links, 'RT's, etc.)